 In addition to supervising a team of PhD students engaged in research I also teach several undergraduate or MSc modules (of parts of modules):

 My research predominantly concerns understanding the process of galaxy formation and evolution especially in the early Universe.
-I use both observations (e.g. from Hubble, Spitzer, and ALMA) and galaxy formation simulations.
-I currently co-lead the First Light and Reionisation Epoch Simualtions (FLARES) project and am a member of various observational teams, most recently including The COS Legacy Archive Spectroscopic SurveY (CLASSY) and the Cosmic Evolution Early Release Science (CEERS).
+I use both observations (e.g. from Hubble, Spitzer, VLT, ALMA, and in the future Webb) and galaxy formation simulations.

 Since beginning my PhD I have been active in various public engagement activities and I am currently an STFC Leadership in Public Engagement Fellow and also Director of Outreach and Public Egagement (DOPE) for the School of Mathematical and Physical Sciences.

 As DOPE I oversee a wide programme of activities inccluding the Sussex Universe lecture series.
 As a consequence of the Covid-19 pandemic we took Sussex Universe online, offering pre-reocrded talks and live Q&A sessions via Zoom, and expanded to other subjects.

 I have given talks on a variety of topics to a wide number of audiences from primary school students, astronomy societies across the UK, to more general public audiences at large events.
 Notably, I have spoke at the Bluedot festival in 2018 and 2019 and at Gresham College about the Origin of the Elements (available online).
 You can also find several of my talks on the Sussex Universe lecture series website.

 For talk requests please email me at firstname.lastname@example.org.